Police Cross for Distinguished Service

 The Police Cross for Distinguished Service was a medal awarded by the President of Rhodesia.

 History

 The Police Cross for Distinguished Service was awarded for Distinguished Police Service.

 Description

 A silver and gold-plated 38mm Maltese Cross with, at the centre a gold lion and spear police crest on a circle of white enamel, surrounded by the words in gold lettering "For Distinguished Police Service" on a blue background.
 The reverse is plain and carried the name of the recipient.
+The ribbon is two white bars on a dark blue background.